Texas Boat Accident Lawyer

 Boating Under the Influence

-Alcohol and boating do not mix, yet impaired operation continues to be one of the top causes of water-related accidents in Texas.
+Alcohol and boating do not mix, yet impaired operation continues to be one of the leading causes of water-related accidents in Texas.
 Operating a boat under the influence of drugs or alcohol slows reaction time and impairs judgment, leading to avoidable crashes and drownings.

 • Reduced visibility and coordination